sequana/demultiplex/README.rst

 ========= =======================================================================
 Version   Description
 ========= =======================================================================
+1.1.2     * fix the none_and_force merging strategy option
 1.1.1     * fix a regression bug
 1.1.0     * Uses new sequana-wrappers repository
 1.0.5     * Fix regression bug to cope with new snakemake API